Hosea Bible Study: Getting to Know God Better

 Or knowledge of God in the land.
 (4:1)

 Israel had already fallen away.
-The only way they could truly come to know the Lord again is if they humbled themselves and repented.
+The only way they could indeed come to know the Lord again is if they humbled themselves and repented.
 God was eager to forgive.
-In Hosea's own life, he manifested God's forgiveness with his wife, which is shown how he forgave her and took him back in his home after Gomer left him to be with another man.
+In Hosea's own life, he manifested God's forgiveness with his wife, which he shows when he forgave her and took her back in his home after Gomer left him to be with another man.
 Taking back an unfaithful wife was very unusual during his time.

 Just as he forgave Gomer, Hosea showed that God was planning on doing the same with Israel.
 Israel left God to worship Baal along with many other gods, yet the Lord was eager to forgive them.
 All he asked was for repentance: